WHAT DO WE TREAT

 Frequently Asked Questions

 The Treatment Program is crafted with a multi-disciplinary and medically guided approach that focuses on healing the patient.
 It is personalised based on the client’s personal history, family history, circumstances that led to addiction, addictive substance(s), gender, physical health and other variables as at the time of admission.
-DDF recognizes that family involvement is important, and so, where appropriate, we encourage active involvement of parents and/or spouses as part of our clients’ treatment program.
+DARA recognizes that family involvement is important, and so, where appropriate, we encourage active involvement of parents and/or spouses as part of our clients’ treatment program.
 We believe that the family of origin often has a vital role to play in the treatment of substance abuse.
-At DDF we use two key evidence based approaches; The ‘Family Systems Model’ and ‘Cognitive Behavioral Family Therapy’.
+At DARA we use two key evidence based approaches; The ‘Family Systems Model’ and ‘Cognitive Behavioral Family Therapy’.